 |Comet Ikeya-Seki lights the pre-dawn sky at Kitt Peak on 29 October 1965.
-Image credit: Roger Lynds/NOAO/AURA/NSF|
+Image credit: Roger Lynds/NOAO/AURA/NSF.

 Shortly before it became lost in the Sun's glare, Comet Ikeya-Seki was observed to have broken into three major pieces.
 On 21 October 1965, the three parts of the comet passed a mere 450,000 kilometers (km) from the Sun.
 The fractured comet then emerged from the glare into dawn skies sporting a very bright tail, possibly because its fragmentation had exposed fresh ice.
 The fragments remained close together as Comet Ikeya-Seki retreated from the Sun.
 By early 1966, it was lost to sight.
 Its fragments might reenter the Inner Solar System as separate comets in about 900 years.

 Soon after Comet Ikeya-Seki left the Inner Solar System, Tim Kreiter, with NASA Lewis Research Center in Cleveland, Ohio, prepared a brief report in which he outlined what might have become NASA's first missions to a comet and an asteroid.
-Kreiter sought to demonstrate that the space agency could aim for targets other than the moon, Venus, and Mars - all of which had been reached by mid-1965 - using existing or near-term spacecraft technology and "intermediate-sized" Atlas-derived launch vehicles.
+Kreiter sought to demonstrate that the space agency could aim for targets other than the Moon, Venus, and Mars — all of which had been reached by mid-1965 — using existing or near-term spacecraft technology and "intermediate-sized" Atlas-derived launch vehicles.

 Kreiter's target comet was 6P/d'Arrest, named for its 19th-century discoverer, German astronomer Heinrich Louis d'Arrest.
 Kreiter cited a NASA-funded March 1965 Illinois Institute of Technology Research Institute (IITRI) study that singled out the 1976 d'Arrest opportunity as the most favorable of any comet mission opportunity between 1965 and 1986.

-A flyby spacecraft that intercepted Comet d'Arrest at the time of its 1976 perihelion would do so less that 0.16 Astronomical Units (that is, 0.16 times the Earth-Sun distance - about 23.9 million km) from Earth.
-Relatively close proximity to Earth would permit a typical low-powered spacecraft transmitter to return data to Earth at a relatively high rate and enable astronomers using Earth-based telescopes to closely monitor Comet d'Arrest during the flyby.
+A flyby spacecraft that intercepted Comet d'Arrest at the time of its 1976 perihelion would do so less that 0.16 Astronomical Units (that is, 0.16 times the Earth-Sun distance — about 23.9 million km) from Earth.
+Relatively close proximity to Earth would permit a typical low-power spacecraft transmitter to return data at a relatively high rate and enable astronomers using Earth-based telescopes to closely monitor Comet d'Arrest during the flyby.

 Jupiter's gravity often reshapes comet orbits.
 Because of this, Kreiter wrote, astronomers would need to track Comet d'Arrest for at least two months before spacecraft launch to precisely determine its orbit.
 Again citing the 1965 IITRI study, he explained that Comet d'Arrest would need to attain a visual magnitude of at least 20 before it could be spotted using Earth's largest telescopes.
-This would, he wrote, occur seven or eight months before planned launch of the comet probe, providing space navigators with ample time to plot the comet's orbit.
+This would, he wrote, occur seven or eight months before planned launch of the comet probe, providing space navigators with ample time to plot the comet's precise orbit.

 Kreiter considered Atlas rocket/upper stage combinations designated SLV-3A/Agena, SLV-3C/Kick, and SLV-3C/Centaur.
 These could in 1976 launch to Comet d'Arrest robotic spacecraft of considerable mass: about 430 kilograms (kg), 700 kg, and 1050 kg, respectively.
 For comparison, Mariner 4, which left Earth on a Atlas SLV-3/Agena on 28 November 1964 and flew past Mars on 15 July 1965, was limited to a mass of about 260 kilograms.